ajayrandhawa/Socket-Programming-C/README.md

 * Send and receive data by means of send() and receive().

 > socket() ------->  bind() -------> listen() -------> accept()

+# Socket() Function
+Specifying the type of communication protocol (TCP based on IPv4, TCP based on IPv6, UDP).

 ## HTTP Client